When installed, clk comes with an executable that may be used for all your workflows.

 --persist-migration / --no-persist-migration

-Make the profile migration persistent, using --no-
+Make the profile migration persistent, using --no-persist-migration will preserve the

-you explicitly write into them.
-This is useful if
+profiles, unless you explicitly write into them.
+This is useful if you want to use a

-application without forcing peoples to move to it.
+razor edge version of the application without forcing peoples to move to it.

 -P, --project DIR Project directory

 --flow-step / --no-flow-step Make a pause in between the flow steps.
-Useful to
+Useful to make demonstrations.
+Implies --flow-

---autoflow / --no-autoflow Automatically trigger the --flow option in every
+--autoflow / --no-autoflow Automatically trigger the --flow option in every command

 --no-cache / --cache Deactivate the caching mechanism